ptrichr/Datron/guides/tooling.md

 Machining in the IFL, you will become familiar with a large number of tools.
 In this guide, you will be learning about some of the more common tools that a CNC operator uses, and how we document and use tools in the IFL.
 > [!NOTE]
-> We colloquially refer to CNC endmills and other cutting bits as "tools", not to be confused with other tools such as power tools
+> We often colloquially refer to CNC endmills and other cutting bits as "tools", not to be confused with other tools such as power tools.

 ## Types of Tools